colomafarre/colomafarre.github.io/_posts/2017-06-09-ramona-turned-2.md

 <a href="/img/turned2/0000_IMG_1531.JPG"> <img border="0" src= "/img/turned2/0000_IMG_1531.JPG" width="200"></a>

-She blow the 2 candles on her cake and open the gifts with the help of her younger friends!
+She blew the 2 candles on her cake and opened the gifts with the help of her younger friends!

 <a href="/img/turned2/0000_IMG_1570.JPG"> <img border="0" src= "/img/turned2/0000_IMG_1570.JPG" width="200"></a>